HEP-KBFI/ml-tau-en-reg/README.md

-# End-to-end ML reconstruction and identification of hadronically decaying tau lepton.
+# Machine learned reconstruction and identification of hadronically decaying tau lepton.

 The aim of this project is to develop and test end-to-end machine learning methods for reconstruction and identification of hadronically decaying tau lepton, while also providing a thouroughly validated and tested dataset for evaluating the performances of said algorithms.